bnkc/vorto-challenge/README.md

 - **Simulated Annealing**: Also marginal improvements to cost `Mean Cost: 50722`
 - **Multi-Start Local Search**: No clear improvements seen in cost or run time

 Ultimately, I chose simplicity, performance, and straightforward implementation, making it a suitable choice for this challenge.
+I also chose to **NOT** use external packages that have built our algos for an extra bit of fun.

 ### References